 What to Pack

-Pack a jacket for chilly evenings, but you may find you never need to remove it from your suitcase.
+Pack a light jacket, sweatshirt, or sweater for chilly evenings, but you may find you never need to remove it from your suitcase.
 During the days—which are mostly sunny—you'll be comfortable in jeans and a T-shirt.
 If you're going on roller coasters, you may want to bring a sweatshirt as the wind can get chilly when you're rocketing down the track.
-You'll also want to pack tennis shoes as you'll probably be walking around a lot.
+Pack sunblock even though the temperatures should be moderate.
+You can still get burned in March.
+No matter what time of year you visit, you'll also want to pack comfortable shoes as you'll be walking around a lot at the parks.

 March Events in Orlando

-- Mardi Gras: One of the biggest parties of the year at Universal Orlando is in full swing this month.
-Expect to sample a taste of New Orleans as you watch a dazzling array of parades, shows, and musical events.
+- Mardi Gras at Universal Studios Florida - One of Universal Orlando’s biggest parties of the year is in full swing this month.
+Sample a taste of New Orleans as you watch a dazzling array of parades, shows, and musical events.
 Sample authentic Cajun cuisine and join in the party on select nights this month.
 Mardi Gras is free with your park admission, so you'll be able to join the party without purchasing an extra ticket.

 March Travel Tips